turbonemesis/constitution/CONSTITUTION.md

 All current software team leads employed at {CompanyName} are to be considered active voting senators.

-### Article V - Meetings
+### Article V - Executive Branch

+The executive branch of {OrgAbbreviation} shall consist of a Vice President only.

+C. The Vice President shall fulfill the following duties:

+1. Cast votes in the proceedings of the Senate in the case of a tie vote

 #### Section 1 - General meetings

 General meetings are to be held at a reasonable time and location once per year.
+Only active voting senators can call meetings.
 Any member can join these meetings.
-Only active voting senators can call these meetings.

 ### Article V - Legislative Branch

 #### Section 1 – Name

-The Legislative Branch shall be referred to hereafter as the “Senate.”
+The Legislative Branch shall be referred to hereafter as the “Senate”.

 #### Section 2 – Obligation